Creating a clipboard in Android and the movements of the Android system

-As we talked about with you in previous sections, Android has many capabilities that can be used in various fields.
-Another feature is the clipboard, which is used to copy and paste different types of data such as text, video, image and binary data.
-In addition to the clipboard and learning how to copy and paste different types of data in the clipboard, we also get acquainted with the different types of movements available in Android systems.
+As discussed with you in previous sections, Android has many capabilities that can be used in various fields.
+Another feature is the clipboard, which copies and pastes data types such as text, video, image, and binary data.
+In addition to the clipboard and learning how to copy and paste different data types, we also get acquainted with the different types of movements available in Android systems.

 If you want to know about the different types of movements available in Android systems and the use of the clipboard, it is recommended that you follow this tutorial article.

-Android systems use some libraries that these libraries can be used to copy and paste different types of data in Android systems.
+Android systems use some libraries that can be used to copy and paste different types of data in Android systems.
 These libraries include Clipboard Manager, Clip Data, and ClipData.item.
-Of course, it should be noted that to be able to use this feature, they must be placed inside the clip object.
+Of course, it should be noted that they must be placed inside the clip object to use this feature.

 1- To be able to use this object and clipboard and to be able to copy and paste different types of data in it, we must call an object from the Clipboard Manager using the getSystemService () method.

-2- How to call an instance of an object using the getSystemService () method is as follows.
+2- Call an instance of an object using the getSystemService () method.

-3- In the next steps, we must provide settings so that it copies the data to the clipboard.
+3- In the next steps, we must provide settings to copy the data to the clipboard.

 4- In this section, call an example of Clip Data using our appropriate method.